ishan-walia/BugHuntX-App/README.md

 **Q: How payouts work?**
 Via Razorpay directly to bank account.

+## 🤝 Contributing
+Pull requests are welcome.
+For major changes, please open an issue first.

 ## ⚠ Disclaimer

 Only test websites that you own or have permission to test.